minnaroberto/CS476ProjectApplication/README.md

 2. open a new cmd window.
    Use "CD" to change the location to the unzipped location

-3. type npm run dev    Using a browser, type in the address "localhost: 3000"
+3. type "npm run dev"    Using a browser, type in the address "localhost: 3000"